viamrobotics/docs/docs/components/camera/fake.md

 The camera always returns the same image, which is an image of a gradient.
 This camera also returns a point cloud.

-You can optionally specify either a height or width, and the image will be scaled to preserve a 16:9 aspect ratio.
+You can optionally specify a height and width.
-You cannot specify both a height and width.

 {{< tabs name="Configure a Fake Camera" >}}
 {{% tab name="Config Builder" %}}